TAC PEOPLE’S RIDE - 2025 ENTRIES NOW OPEN

 Asset 1 Asset 2

-Campbell Point House – A luxury French Chateau mansion hotel on Lake Connewarre.
+Campbell Point House – Suites inside a luxury French Chateau on Lake Connewarre.

-Lon Retreat and Spa – After opening in late 2018, Lon was named in Conde Nast Traveller’s Top 100 places to stay around the world.
+Lon Retreat and Spa – Lon was named in Conde Nast Traveller’s Top 100 places to stay around the world.

-The Nest – Three sustainably built private pods with 180-degree views of Barwon Heads, Ocean Grove and Point Lonsdale.
+The Nest – Sustainably-built pods with 180-degree views of Barwon Heads, Ocean Grove and Point Lonsdale.

-Portarlington Grand Hotel – Experience modern luxury in one of 18 newly furbished, boutique rooms, all enclosed in stunning historical architecture.
+Portarlington Grand Hotel – Experience modern luxury in one of 18 boutique rooms, all enclosed in stunning historical architecture.

-Oakdene Vineyards Guesthouse – on 230 acres of lush coastal farmland, the original 1920s homestead has been beautifully restored.
+Oakdene Vineyards Guesthouse – on 230 acres of coastal farmland, the original 1920s homestead has been thoughtfully restored.

 For simple transport tips, check out our Getting There page.